Discover how a car can assess the distance with another vehicle in real-time.

 - Outlier removal

-Since I already explained the first step in my previous article, I will only go through steps 2 and 3.
+Since I already explained the first step of early fusion, I will only go through steps 2 and 3.

-However, if you are not familiar with the first step, I recommend reading my previous article first before coming back here.
+However, if you are not familiar with it, I recommend reading the article first before coming back here.

 The data used for this project have been collected by a real car, which is equipped with a rotating LiDAR and a stereo camera system with four cameras, as seen below: